laravel/docs/eloquent-relationships.md

 <a name="dynamic-relationships"></a>
 ### Dynamic Relationships

 You may use the `resolveRelationUsing` method to define relations between Eloquent models at runtime.
-While not typically recommended for normal application development, this may occasionally be useful when developing Laravel packages:
+While not typically recommended for normal application development, this may occasionally be useful when developing Laravel packages.

+The `resolveRelationshipUsing` method accepts the desired relationship name as its first argument.
+The second argument passed to the method should be a closure that accepts the model instance and returns a valid Eloquent relationship definition.
+Typically, you should configure dynamic relationships within the boot method of a [service provider](/docs/{{version}}/providers):

     use App\Models\Order;
     use App\Models\Customer;